-As soon as we arrived in Sofia we clearly realised that is a city of contrasts and it s similar enough to Athens.
+As soon as we arrived in Sofia we clearly realised that is a city of contrasts and it’s similar enough to Athens.
 The ancient ruins blended in the city’s everyday life and in the metro stations, the food (they have a…drinkable version of tzatziki called tarator!!) , the vibrant neighbourhoods, the graffiti, the traffic and the cars that park everywhere, the folklore dances and even the rubbish and the dirty walls of many historical/ dated buildings!
-Some taxi drivers will try to scam you (insist on using the meter beforehand!) and some people will give you local things to try for free because they just liked you!
+Some taxi drivers will try to scam you (insist on using the meter beforehand!) and some people will give you local things to try for free because they simply liked you!

 If you enjoy visiting religious places you can try the impressive St. Alexander Nevski Cathedral.
-An important historical building of the city is the St. George’s Rotunda Church that was firstly erected by the Romans around the 4rt century and it s said to be the oldest surviving building.
+An important historical building of the city is the St. George’s Rotunda Church that was first erected by the Romans around the 4th century and it’s said to be the oldest surviving building.
 On the other hand, unfortunately, the first time in history that Sofia was destroyed and ravaged was by the Greek king Philip II of Macedon, Alexander’s the Great father.

-On the streets around there are many colourful neighbourhoods with cute cafes ( the first, I stumbled upon, happened to be a vegan one!), mid-range restaurants and cute stores full of local designers stuff!
+On the streets around there are many colourful neighborhoods with cute cafes ( the first, I stumbled upon, happened to be a vegan one yeahhh!), mid-range restaurants, and cute stores full of local designers’ stuff!
 If you are up for unique, handmade things, unusually cheap for European standards, this is your place to be!
-Since we are talking about shopping it’s worth mentioning that there are many, many second hand stores around the city with fantastic prices!
+Since we are talking about shopping it’s worth mentioning that there are many, many second-hand stores around the city with fantastic prices!
 This is like a paradise for me!

-The National Palace of Cultural (great views on top!) stands at the end -or the beginning!- of Vitosha Boulebard and has 15.000 sq. meters of exhibition area and 113 halls that host conferences, events, trade shows, concerts etc. It was built throughout the Soviet Era, lost much of its property occupation when the political era changed and now it has gained back its greatness under a new operational model.
+The National Palace of Cultural (great views on top guaranteed!) stands at the end -or at the beginning!- of Vitosha Boulebard and has 15.000 sq. meters of exhibition area and 113 halls that host conferences, events, trade shows, concerts etc. It was built throughout the Soviet Era, lost much of its property occupation when the political era changed and now it has gained back its greatness under a new operational model.

 The entire architecture of the city represents perfectly its past; monuments and buildings from the Roman to the Soviet Era and from the Turkish occupation and mosques (with the restrictions of any other religion) to the Christian churches and the largest synagogue in Southeastern Europe.
 Every corner of Sofia is an alive piece of history and even if this can sometimes be well-hidden under the contemporary life rhythm, your traveller eye can easily reveal it!
 So, please do not skip Sofia and do spend more than 1 day here!
 Also, if you are down for an outdoor excursion, consider hiking up to Boyana waterfall which can be a fulfilling day-trip from Sofia!